hwanggu-corgi/hwanggu-log/update.md

     - (x): You must use the linked list implementation provided in `list.h` for wait queue for `msg_queue_poll()`

 1. My dear♥♥, I will be back after listening to professor reid's lecture :)♥♥
+    - My dear♥♥, I am back for now I will move back and forth between office hours for assignment 2 to seek help from professor and TA about our assignment
 1. Corgi add progress #323 on assignment 2, CSC 369♥♥
     - Corgi working on `msg_queue_poll` #177
         - Corgi working on adding code